Gayan-Bandara/ESP32-Data-aquisition-system/README.md

 Happy Coding! 😊
 ```

 Feel free to replace the placeholders (like `your-username` and screenshot paths) with your specific details!
-Let me know if you'd like further help.